Masters Swimming 101

 |How do I learn the four strokes?
 Why do I want to?|

-Some swimmers and many triathletes only care about swimming freestyle, the...
+Some swimmers and many triathletes only want to swim freestyle, the fastest...